Adapting LLaMA Decoder to Vision Transformer: Experimental Settings

 For the iLLaMA-B model pre-trained on ImageNet-1K, we used a relatively higher stochastic depth rate of 0.8.
 For the iLLaMA-B/L models pre-trained on ImageNet-21K, we employed relatively lower stochastic depth rates of 0.2 and 0.3, respectively.

 Additionally, we standardized the cutoff epoch at 0 for our ImageNet-1K fine-tuning experiments, ensuring the application of a causal mask in self-attention to align with the LLaMA architecture.
 We also opted not to use learning rate warmup.
+We fine-tune the models using 8 A100 GPUs.